trueos/pcbsd/docs/controlpanel.rst

 -----------------

 Once you know that your printer is supported, make sure that the printer is plugged into your computer or, if the printer is a network printer, that both your computer and the printer are connected to the network.
-Then, go to :menuselection`Control Panel --> Printing` or type :command:`pc-su pc-cupscfg`.
-Input your password to see a window similar to Figure 8.14d.
+Then, go to :menuselection:`Control Panel --> Printing` or type :command:`pc-su pc-cupscfg`.
+Input your password to see a window similar to Figure 8.14c.

-**Figure 8.14d: Printer Configuration Utility**
+**Figure 8.14c: Printer Configuration Utility**

 .. image:: images/print4.png

 To add a new printer, click the "+Add" button.
 The printing utility will pause for a few seconds as as the wizard searches to see if any printers are connected to your computer or network.
-When it is finished, you should see a screen similar to Figure 8.14e.
+When it is finished, you should see a screen similar to Figure 8.14d.

-**Figure 8.14e: Select a Print Device**
+**Figure 8.14d: Select a Print Device**

 .. image:: images/print5.png

 In this example, the wizard has found this printer and highlighted the entry for the HP OfficeJet 4500.
 To also install the fax capability, instead select the driver which includes "HP Fax".
 The wizard should find any supported printer that is attached to the computer or network and list it as the highlighted entry in the "Devices" frame.
 Click "Forward" and the wizard will attempt to load the correct driver for the device.
-If it is successful, it will display the screen shown in Figure 8.14f.
+If it is successful, it will display the screen shown in Figure 8.14e.
 If it does not automatically find your printer, read the section on :ref:`Printer Troubleshooting`.

-**Figure 8.14f: Describe Printer Screen**
+**Figure 8.14e: Describe Printer Screen**

 .. image:: images/print6.png